StardustDL/aexpy/README.md

 If you have both stdin for OLD and NEW, please split two API descriptions by a comma `,`.

+> [!IMPORTANT]
+>
+> This situation only support for normal IO mode, not compressing IO mode.

 ```sh
 echo "," | cat ./api1.json - ./api2.json | aexpy diff - - ./changes.json
 ```